 Before we get into the beauty debrief for tonight's SAG Awards, there's a baby red carpet to squeeze in—the Producers Guild Awards, which took place on Saturday in Los Angeles.
-Trust me, it was a tiny one, but these beauty looks make an impact.
+It was a tiny one, but trust me, these beauty looks make an impact.

 Here's the night's hair and makeup: